Sold-Out Crowd Packs Breslin Center to Tip off Basketball Season

-She was hired at MSU on April 30, 2007, after spending time as a head coach at Eastern Michigan (1998-07) and Saginaw Valley State (1995-98).
-In her 18 years as a head coach, she has won more than 65-percent of her games, collecting a 341-182 (.652) career record, including 140-62 (.693) in her six seasons in East Lansing.
+The Great Lakes State native was hired at MSU on April 30, 2007, after spending time as a head coach at Eastern Michigan (1998-07) and Saginaw Valley State (1995-98).
+In her 22 years as a head coach, she has won more than 65-percent of her games, collecting a 426-228 (.651) career record, including 225-108 (.676) in 10 seasons in East Lansing.
 Merchant became the fastest Spartan coach to 100 wins.
 She is also the winningest coach in Eastern Michigan history, compiling a 147-91 record in her nine seasons.

-Through her first six seasons at MSU, 20 Spartans have earned All-Big Ten recognition (the most in the conference) and 30 have been named Academic All-Big Ten.
+Through her first 10 seasons at MSU, 34 Spartans have earned All-Big Ten recognition and 50 have been named Academic All-Big Ten.
 A pair of Spartans have earned major Big Ten awards - Kalisha Keane was the Big Ten Player of the Year in 2010-11, following up the Sixth Player of the Year award as a junior, while Lykendra Johnson (2010-11) and Allyssa DeHaan (2009-10) were named Big Ten Defensive Players of the Year.
 DeHaan, who finished her career second all-time in NCAA history in blocked shots, and Keane were also named All-Americans following their senior seasons.
+In 2013-14, Aerial Powers became the first Spartan freshman to earn first-team All-Big Ten honors.
+Powers would go on to earn first-team All-Big Ten honors in 2014-15 and 2015-16, as well as being named an All-American honors both seasons.
+During the 2016-17 season, Tori Jankoska became the Spartan all-time leading scorer as well as earning first-team All-Big Ten and All-American honors.

-Last season, the Spartans continued their string of 20-win seasons, going 20-12 and advancing to their fourth consecutive NCAA Tournament.
+In 2011-12, the Spartans continued their string of 20-win seasons, going 20-12 and advancing to their fourth-consecutive NCAA Tournament.
 MSU went 11-5 in conference play to tie for second in the Big Ten.
 Seniors Lykendra Johnson and Porsche Poole earned second team All-Big Ten accolades.
 With the win over Oakland (Nov.
 27) last season, Merchant became the fastest head coach to 100 wins as a Spartan, needing only 143 games.

-In 2009-10, Merchant topped the 20-win plateau for sixth-straight season and for the seventh time in her career.
+In 2009-10, Merchant topped the 20-win plateau for the sixth-straight season and for the seventh time in her career.
 The Spartans advanced to the NCAA Tournament Second Round and finished the regular season second in the Big Ten for the second-straight season.
-In addition to the two major award winners, four Spartans were named All-Big Ten and Lauren Aitch was the Big Ten Sportsmanship Award winner, the first MSU women's basketball player to earn the award.
+In addition to the two major award winners (Keane and Johnson), four Spartans were named All-Big Ten and Lauren Aitch was the Big Ten Sportsmanship Award winner, the first MSU women’s basketball player to earn the award.

 During the 2008-09 season, the Spartans earned a No. 9 seed in the NCAA Tournament and advanced to the Sweet 16 with wins over No. 1-seed Duke and No. 8-seed Middle Tennessee; Merchant’s first career NCAA Tournament win.
 She led the Spartans to a 13-5 record in the Big Ten, tying them for second in the conference.
 The wins tie for the second most in program history, while the finish is the best since the 2004-05 Big Ten Champions.
 Six Spartans earned postseason Big Ten accolades, led by Allyssa DeHaan taking home second team All-Big Ten honors.
 After the season, Merchant was named the Coaches Association of Michigan (BCAM) Women’s College Coach of the Year for the second time in her career.